bartvandebiezen/conventions/naming/translation-labels.md

 ## Labels for a title end with ‘title’

 The term ‘title’ gives important information about its context and how it should be translated.
-It is also language-specific, for example: in Dutch, only the first character is capitalized; in English, all the main words are capitalized.
+It is also language-specific, for example: in Dutch, only the first character is capitalized; in English, all the main words are capitalized (i.e. title casing).

 Examples:

-- login.login-title -> Login
+- login.login-page.title -> Login
-- checkout.payment-method-title -> Payment Method
+- checkout.payment-method-page.title -> Payment Method
-- checkout.payment-failed-title -> Payment was Unsuccessful
+- checkout.payment-failed-page.title -> Payment was Unsuccessful

 ## Labels for longer texts end with ‘text’

 Examples:

-- checkout.payment-failed-text -> Try again or change payment method.
+- checkout.payment-failed-page.text -> Try again or change payment method.

 ## Labels for HTML content should end with 'rich-text'

 Examples:

-- modal-window.error-rich-text -> `<p>Something went wrong.</p>`
+- checkout.payment-failed-page.rich-text -> `<p>Try again or change payment method.</p>`

 ## Labels for form labels end with ‘label’